 Once you are enrolled in an income-driven repayment plan and given a monthly payment amount, it is still possible that the amount of your monthly payment may change from time to time.
 Since your payment amount is dependent upon your income level and the size of your family, changes in either of these factors will result in changes in your monthly payment amount.

-The advantage of remaining enrolled in your PAYE or IBR plan at this point is that you still qualify for forgiveness of your balance after 20 or 25 years (depending upon your plan).
-And, of course, if at any time your income level or family size changes again such that you are eligible for an income-driven payment amount, you will be allowed to return to making payments based on your discretionary income.
-So, once enrolled in one of these plans, it is worth considering remaining enrolled even if your income increases to the point at which an income-driven repayment plan is not really necessary.
+The advantage of remaining enrolled in your PAYE or IBR plan at this point is that you still qualify for forgiveness of your balance after twenty or twenty-five years (depending upon your plan).
+If at any time your income level or family size changes again such that you are eligible for an income-driven payment amount, you will be allowed to return to making payments based on your discretionary income.
+So, once enrolled in one of these plans, it is worth considering remaining enrolled even if your income increases to the point at which an income-driven repayment plan is not necessary.

 One of the biggest advantages of income-driven repayment plans is the fact that, in all plans, the outstanding balance on your loan will be forgiven after 20 or 25 years of payments, depending upon your plan:

-NOTE that, in all cases, any amount of your loan that is forgiven may be considered income for the purposes of calculating your income tax obligation.
+Note that, in all cases, any amount of your loan that is forgiven may be considered income for the purposes of calculating your income tax obligation.

-NOTE that, in all cases, you will not be considered eligible for an income-driven repayment plan if you are currently in default on your student loan.
+In all cases, you will not be considered eligible for an income-driven repayment plan if you are currently in default on your student loan.
 If you are in default and wish to be enrolled in an income-driven repayment plan, you must first get out of default status.
 For information on getting out of default, see our Student Loan Rehabilitation page, or contact us.